Steeplegate Mall

-Steeplegate Mall is a shuttered enclosed shopping mall in Concord, New Hampshire, United States.
+Steeplegate Mall is a shuttered, enclosed shopping mall in Concord, New Hampshire, United States.
 Opened in 1990, it has struggled with high vacancy rates throughout its existence.
 Although the mall is closed, three businesses, including a JCPenney anchor store from opening day, a health club, and a trampoline park, continue to operate out of the mall building (including the continued use of its parking lot) due to long-term leases.

 The mall opened with four large retail anchor stores, a food court with a 630 sqft mosaic, and room for about 62 storefronts, depending on layout.
 During the mall's decade of decline prior to 2024, it featured several non-traditional tenants including a live performance theater that operated from 2016 to 2024, a short-lived charter school from 2018 to 2020, a pickleball club from 2022 to 2024, and the still-operating trampoline park and health club.

 The mall closed on April 22, 2022, closing access to its interior and evicting the few remaining businesses within; at that time, six businesses in the mall building with exterior entrances were allowed to continue operation.
 The building and an adjacent movie theater were sold to new owners in 2023, who proposed to tear most of the building and the theater down and build a large mixed-use development with apartments and some retail.
 In January 2024, all but the aforementioned JCPenney, health club, and trampoline park were evicted to make way for the redevelopment.
 The redevelopment project has faced several delays since, with lawsuits filed against the current owners.

 History

 The 481722 sqft mall opened August 1, 1990, with Sears, JCPenney, Sage-Allen and Steinbach as its anchors.
 It was built by Homart Development Company.

 Steinbach closed its store in 1999 as part of the company's bankruptcy.
-Sage-Allen, which closed in Fall 1992 and remained vacant for almost 7 years, became The Bon-Ton in 1999, with a second Bon-Ton and Circuit City splitting the former Steinbach.
+Sage-Allen, which closed in the fall of 1992 and remained vacant for seven years, became The Bon-Ton in 1999, with a second Bon-Ton and Circuit City splitting the former Steinbach.
 Circuit City liquidated and closed in 2009.
+By 2010, the mall was the largest taxpayer in Concord, with an assessed value of $72 million.